 High-paced movement, coupled with earnest faces, personified the business area.
 From my view, leaders seemed to operate at threshold … as if urgency was the only condition in which outcomes could manifest.
-The description I provided was, ‘busy and important leadership’.
+My response to her was, ‘A classic case of B&I leadership!’
 ‘Please explain,’ she replied.

-I explained, ‘it’s like leaders here have ants crawling all over them.
-They rush in, try to brush off the ants, and implore you to help them get some off.
+‘Busy and important leadership’.
+It’s like leaders have ants crawling all over them.
+They rush in, try to brush off the ants, and implore you to help them get some off too.
 They then leave you with those ants and then rush somewhere else to get someone else to brush off the same … or different … ants.
 There never seems to any engagement with others about how to stop the spread of ants.’

 She replied, ‘yeah there’s a lot of hurry up and busyness around this place.
 Lots of tell and not a lot of ask.’
 Paradoxically, transformation appeared in the title of the business unit on the organisational chart, yet leadership was personified by frantic transactional incidents.

 There is little doubt that people need to be active and productive and that getting things done is vital.
 However, doing needs to be worthwhile.
 Leaders must avoid being trapped in urgency because busyness can be seductive.
 Leaders then equate busyness with importance, e.g. I’m busy therefore I’m important or I’m important therefore I must act busy.
 According to the Merriam-Webster Dictionary, busyness is defined by distracting detail and unfocused movement.

 To determine priorities, leaders often apply the ‘worth it’ principle to apportion time.